mert-arican/Rengarenk-Archived/README.md

 Now I can publish the code publicly to show it as proof that I can create complex programs using UIKit.

+Game Description

+Every level contains couple of words related with description.
+Letters that make up the words are color coded and spreaded all over the screen.
+You have the finds words using letters that have same color.
+If you go to settings and turn on the flying mode, than letters start colliding with each other using dynamic animator which add extra difficulty and movement to the game.

 <img src="https://github.com/mert-arican/Rengarenk-Archived/blob/main/Rengarenk/Previews/2048x2732bb-3.png" width = "40%" height= "40%">
 <img src="https://github.com/mert-arican/Rengarenk-Archived/blob/main/Rengarenk/Previews/2048x2732bb-2.png" width = "40%" height= "40%">
 <img src="https://github.com/mert-arican/Rengarenk-Archived/blob/main/Rengarenk/Previews/2048x2732bb-4.png" width = "40%" height= "40%">